EXCLUSIVE-U.N. tribunal for Lebanon runs out of funds as Beirut's crisis spills over

 Guterres requested an appropriation of about $25 million from the U.N.
 General Assembly for 2021.
 The General Assembly approved $15.5 million in March.

-(Reporting by Stephanie van den Berg; Additional reporting by Michelle Nichols at the United Nations and Samia Nakhoul in Beirut; Editing by Anthony Deutsch and Nick Macfie)
+(Reporting by Stephanie van den Berg; Additional reporting by Michelle Nichols at the United Nations and Samia Nakhoul and Laila Bassam in Beirut; Editing by Anthony Deutsch and Nick Macfie)

 ((Stephanie.vandenBerg@thomsonreuters.com;))